phpb-com/short-duid/README.md

 This API is mainly used by unit tests and should not be required for normal usage of the module.
 Use it at your own risk.

 ##### _instance_.getCurrentTimeMs()
-Method to get current time since unix epoch in millisecondsi as seen by the module, not adjusted for custome epoch.
+Method to get current time since unix epoch in milliseconds as seen by the module, not adjusted for custom epoch.
 This method can be useful in testing and also in capturing _reference_ time to ensure timer stability across restarts.

 ###### Returns
-- `string` of numbers, current time since unix epoch in millisecondsi as seen by the module.
+- `string` of numbers, current time since unix epoch in milliseconds as seen by the module.

 ###### Parameters
 - `N/A`